 Badass Bookworm: Being one hell of a bookworm?
 Check.
 Willing to smack those books at an intruding stranger?
 Double check.

 Beauty Is Never Tarnished: Averted.
-As the game goes on, she gathers a nice array of cuts and bruises, including a rather vivid-looking shiner under her left eye (visible in the photo above), which she sports for the last portion of the game.
+As the game goes on, she gathers a nice array of cuts and bruises, including a rather vivid-looking shiner under her left eye, which she sports for the last portion of the game.
+Zigzagged in Episode Two, as both of her corpses are modestly lacking in gore.

 Brainy Brunette: Elizabeth is very intelligent, and extremely book-smart, growing up in a tower with nothing to do but read, practice whatever skills struck her fancy, and repeatedly attempt and fail to break out.
 However, being isolated in that tower with no other contact also means she is very inexperienced at actually interacting with people.